Groups Go to Court to Stop Duke Energy’s Coal Ash Pollution of Roanoke River Basin

-“Duke Energy continues to dump coal ash pollution from Roxboro into the Dan River and Roanoke River Basins–the same river systems where Duke Energy had its catastrophic Dan River coal ash spill,” said Senior Attorney Frank Holleman.
+“Duke Energy continues to dump coal ash pollution from Roxboro into the Dan River and Roanoke River Basins – the same river systems where Duke Energy had its catastrophic Dan River coal ash spill,” said Frank Holleman, senior attorney for the Southern Environmental Law Center.
 “Duke Energy’s coal ash pollution is contaminating our clean water and drinking water sources for communities in both North Carolina and Virginia.
 It’s time for Duke Energy to do the right thing and move its leaking coal ash to dry, lined storage where it will not pollute our water.”

 At the Roxboro plant, Duke Energy stores 19 million tons of coal ash in two unlined pits on the banks of Hyco Lake and Sargents River.
 One of the pits is in the floodplain.
 In both pits, coal ash sits in over 60 feet of groundwater.
 Both pits leak and dump coal as pollution directly into Sargents River, Hyco Lake, and several streams.

+At Roxboro, Duke Energy has appropriated Sargents River and a bay of Hyco Lake as part of its wastewater treatment facility and dumps untreated coal ash pollution into these public waters without giving them the protections required by the Clean Water Act.
 Hyco Lake is a popular public recreational lake, where people swim, boat, and fish.
-Duke Energy mistreated another North Carolina lake, Sutton Lake, the same way, but was forced to stop dumping untreated coal ash pollution into that lake after a successful Clean Water Act suit, also brought by SELC.
+Duke Energy mistreated another North Carolina lake, Sutton Lake, the same way, but was forced to stop dumping untreated coal ash pollution into that lake after a successful Clean Water Act suit also brought by the Southern Environmental Law Center.